 By means of an intense and intimate process of exchange, filtering, negotiation and collective re-articulation through the dynamics suggested, and with the support and facilitation of Juliana in this session, six tools were defined.

 We also add, as reference and inspiration for the creation of tools, the essay written by Ursula K. Le Guin in 1986, The Carrier Bag Theory of Fiction, where the author challenges the notion of the first human tool having been the spear, the sword or the stick.
 She suggests that the first tool was actually the recipient, the basket of wild oats, the medicine bundle, the net woven with our own hair.
 Thus, Le Guin interrogates phallic linear logic, questions the Western understanding of time and history and allows for the idea of

 ‘a vast stack of things that become tools, collected in a sling, a gourd shell, a leaf, a bag, home or shrine… A stack of things that can become tools and that during this session we have imagined as places that circlude and can be circluded.’

 What tools do we want to collect and carry in our bag or sack?

 What conditions do we need so that this constellation can be maintained?

 As closure for Phase 2: CIRCLUSION Meeting, each representative of the invited collectives chose one, two, three or as many tools as they wanted to use, creating their own ‘carrier bag’ and taking it with them together with the chosen tools.
 The mission was to implement them within the structure, dynamics and practices of their collective, and in their socio-political context and closest community.

 In October 2021, in the 3rd Phase of ‘Catalizadora‘ 3: ‘CIRCLUDING Circlusion’, the collectives involved will meet again in order to share experiences on the implementation of tools.

-Learn more about the collectives in the section Partners.
+Learn more about the collectives in the section Network.